Artist Support Grant

 Am I Eligible?

-• Residency — Artists must have lived continuously in ASG’s Region 12 (Counties of Anson, Montgomery, Moore, Richmond, Stanly, & Union) for at least one year before the application deadline.
+• Residency — Artist must have lived continuously in ASG’s Region 12 (Counties of Anson, Montgomery, Moore, Richmond, Stanly, & Union) for at least one (1) year before the application deadline.
 An applicant must be either a U.S. citizen or a permanent resident alien; Proof of residence and status may be required.
 Artists who live in more than one region should apply only where they spend the majority of the year.
 All members of a collaborating team must be North Carolina residents, live in the region in which they are applying, and meet the other eligibility requirements.
 Resumes documenting residence for all team members is required with the application.

 • Prior Winners — Artists who received this grant must wait at least two (2) years after the award year before becoming eligible to reapply.